redbrick/rb-ldap/README.md

    rb-ldap [global options] command [command options] [arguments...]

 VERSION:
-   0.2.0
+   0.6.0

 AUTHOR:
    Cian Butler <butlerx@redbrick.dcu.ie>

 COMMANDS:
      add, a            Add user to ldap
-     generate, g      generate list for uservhost macro renew, r         renew a LDAP user
+     disable, disuser  Disable a Users ldap account generate, g       generate list for uservhost macro renable, reuser   Renable a Users ldap account renew, r          renew a LDAP user
      reset             reset a users password
+     reset-shell       reset a users shell
      search, s         Search ldap for user
      update, u, edit   Update a user in ldap help, h           Shows a list of commands or help for one command

+   Batch Commands:
+     alert-unpaid    Alert all unpaid users that their accounts will be disabled delete-unpaid   Delete all unpaid users accounts that are outside their grace period disable-unpaid  Diable all unpaid users accounts
+     new-year        Decriment Years Paid of all users to 1

 GLOBAL OPTIONS:
    --user value, -u value  ldap user, used for authentication (default: "cn=root,ou=ldap,o=redbrick")